Ex Factor – Lauryn Hill

 That’s according to everyone’s favourite recyclopaedia, Wikipedia.

-We’re all bound to have them, if only because perceptions of ‘high regard’ are relative to each person’s own standards and what we think society expects of us.
+We’re all bound to have them, if only because perceptions of ‘high regard’ are relative to our own standards and those of the peeps around us.

-I would describe my own standards as ‘above average yet prone to significant fluctuation’ and as a 35 year old gay white man, what society expect of me varies depending on who you ask.
+My own standards are ‘above average yet prone to significant fluctuation’ and as a 35 year old gay white man, what society expect of me varies depending on who you ask.
 As a result, my list of guilty pleasures is a loooong one.
 I’m a living indulgent example of Wikipedia’s definition across all three categories (and more).
 Case(s) in point, as follows.

 Exhibit A: TV shows.
 I once watched two whole seasons of Dance Moms in one weekend.
 It was an extended four day weekend over Easter, sure, but a gluttonous achievement in TV nonetheless

 Exhibit B: Music.
 I do love to indulge my sweet tooth with some sugary pop treats in amongst my broadly more nutritious diet of music.
 Kesha’s Tik Tok and Katy Perry’s Teenage Dream will go down as two of history’s greatest songs in my official biography.
 In case you end up reading the unofficial one, it’s probably only 80% true.

 Exhibit C: Movies.
 I still watch Sleeping with Enemy, Fear or Save the Last Dance anytime they are on TV.
 They are somehow even more pleasurable with the increased guilt I feel as a more wordly adult who is now subject to higher standards.
 You’ve Got Mail is still probably the best rom-com of all time.
 But perhaps my most guilty, greatest pleasure is Sister Act 2: Back in the Habit.